Part One – Moving into our Bodies with Samasthiti.

 All in all a far cry from the more traditional reasons why a young student in India began practising āsana.

-This contemporary shift in the starting point and direction for our practice implies that there are many approaches which can be considered for today’s modern Yoga student.
+This contemporary shift in the starting point, direction and role for our practice implies that there are many approaches which can be considered for today’s modern Yoga student.
 This is reflected in the vast range of styles and emphasis available in Yoga classes today.

-Whilst most certainly all have a validity and a place for Yoga in the West today, the students task is to consider what is most appropriate for them and their needs.
+Whilst many may have a validity and a place within Modern Postural Yoga in the West today, the students task is to consider what is most appropriate for them and their needs.
 Even here we may need to reflect on our ambitions and possible conflict between what we can do and what we should do.

 For example a student with a lithe body and long neck may well be able to do a posture like shoulder stand with apparent ease.
 However whether they should do it is different issue and needs careful reflection from both a short term benefit and a long term risk viewpoint.
 Equally the benefit in one area such as at a systemic level may be outweighed by the accumulative risk at a structural level.